Zahid Shareef: Playing style

 Shareef was an attacking player, mostly playing either as centre-forward or inside left.
 He was known for his dribbling skill and clinical finishing.
 He also had good passing sense with superb acceleration.
 Throughout his career, he wore shirt number 10 and 16 although his favorite shirt was number 10.

 Arrest

 On 8 February 2015, while working as a shift station manager at Lahore's Allama Iqbal International Airport, Pakistan's Anti Narcotics Force (ANF) arrested Shareef for alleged drug smuggling.
 It was alleged he had gone to the airport to hand over a bag containing heroin to a passenger who was bound for Doha.

 Health

-Zahid claimed that he has several medical complications and is willing to sell his medals due to his financial condition.
-He further blamed Shahbaz Ahmed (Ex-PHF secretary) for not conducting the promised Benefit match by Pakistan Hockey Federation that would help his financial condition.
+Zahid claimed that he has several medical complications.
+He further blamed Shahbaz Ahmed (Ex-PHF secretary) for not conducting the promised Benefit match by Pakistan Hockey Federation that would help him.